surajrn/CoefPlot/readme.md

 Code to generate coefficient plots with a table.
 Was created to present regression results alongwith additional details.

-For example code, see the [CoefPlots](https://github.com/surajrn/CoefPlot/blob/master/CoefPlots.ipynb) notebook in the main folder.
+For code examples, see the [CoefPlots](https://github.com/surajrn/CoefPlot/blob/master/CoefPlots.ipynb) notebook in the main folder.